razstvien01/training-go/README.md

 - Working with Go Standard Library;
 - How to structure a modern web app;
 - JS framework alternatives;
-- Build a simple web app.
+- Build a simple web app with simple API.

 ### Running the Code